-It can be tough to find someone to buy vacant land…especially a buyer who is ready to pay cash for you land.
+It can be tough to find someone to buy vacant land…especially a buyer who is ready to pay cash for you land right now.

 Here are 3 reasons why it’s tough to sell land for cash…